opencontrol/Drupal-Projects-Compliance-Controls/scripts/templates/BASIC.md

-# Various NIST 800-53 Controls Provided by Drupal Plugins
+# Various NIST 800-53 Controls Provided by Drupal Projects

 ## Controls
 {% for control in controls.keys() %}